A/N: This one is for you, christabelrose, always.

 Yuki, why do you never act like you miss me when I'm gone?

-Finally, Eiri thought with irritation, as Shuichi gave him the hundredth last goodbye kiss on his now chapped lips and the older man watched his lover's pitiful, tearful face disappear into the hallway towards a waiting plane.
+Finally, Eiri thought with irritation, as Shuichi gave him the hundredth last goodbye kiss on his now chapped lips, and he watched his lover's pitiful, tearful face disappear into the hallway towards a waiting plane.

 You'll be all right, stupid.
 It's only three weeks.
 Eiri wasn't sure if he was talking to himself or the kid, and was filled with that familiar, almost comforting feeling of self loathing.